-8. If Maryland or any other states in the OTR believes there are remaining ozone air quality concerns related to Maryland and the NYNA those concerns must first be addressed with controls on local sources rather than those sources named in the petition.
+7. If Maryland or any other states in the OTR believes there are remaining ozone air quality concerns in the OTR those concerns must first be addressed with controls on local sources rather than those sources named in the petition.

 As we have established, state-of-the-science air quality modeling shows that that there will not be any nonattainment or maintenance concerns with respect to either the 2008 or 2015 ozone NAAQS in 2023.
-Should Maryland or any other state believe otherwise, the CAA requires the effects and benefits of local controls on all source sectors be considered first, prior to pursuing controls of sources in upwind states.
+Should the OTC believe otherwise, the CAA requires the effects and benefits of local controls on all source sectors be considered first, prior to pursuing controls of sources in upwind states.

 a.
-Portions of Maryland and the NYNA are subject to additional local control requirements which must be implemented prior to the pursuit of control measures on any other state's emissions sources.
+Portions of OTR are subject to additional local control requirements which must be implemented prior to the pursuit of control measures on any other state's emissions sources.